Generic name: Pediatric Multivitamin Liquid [ MUL-ti-VYE-ta-min ]

-Brand name: BProtected Pedia Poly-Vite, Multi-Delyn, PediaVit, Poly-Vi-Sol, Polyvitamin OR SOLN
+Brand names: BProtected Pedia Poly-Vite, Multi-Delyn, PediaVit, Poly-Vi-Sol, Polyvitamin OR SOLN

 Drug class: Vitamin and mineral combinations